hues0s/PONG/README.md

 # PONG

 Simple java version of this world-famous game.

-Currently, we are trying out to implement multiplayer game. *Continuara...*
+## Features
+* Player vs. player gamemode (Local multiplayer)
+* Multiplayer *Coming soon*

 ## How to play?
-*...*
+* Player 1 moves using 'W' and 'S'
+* Player 2 moves using '↑' and '↓'

 ## Authors